History of PNS in North America

 Also in the 1970’s a retired technician from Nopco worked with Handy Chemical to develop PNS in Canada.
 Handy was a floor cleaning and detergent company, but took to the PNS business rapidly and quickly became the fifth manufacturer of PNS in North America.
 In the earkt 2000’s Ruetgers purchased Handy Chemicals and changed their name except in the U.S. Ruetgers is currently owned by Rain CII of India.

 Today the methods for manufacturing PNS are relatively standard.
 Specific nuances in temperature and ingredient ratios will vary from one manufacturer to the other, but the base product is relatively the same.
 Outside the US, BASF and Kao remain the major manufacturers of PNS.
-Clariant and Huntsman have purchased PNS plants through their acquisitions.
-There are various small manufacturers in Eastern Europe, India and China.
+Clariant and Huntsman have purchased PNS plants through their acquisitions, but they divested most of their PNS operations by 2010.
+There are various manufacturers in Eastern Europe and India.
+The largest manufacturers and, by far, the largest markets for PNS are now in China.
+PNS is a major product for concrete construction in China.

-The recent shortage of naphthalene coupled with aggressive pricing among competitors and a new replacement product in the concrete segment, has reduced the number of competitors significantly.
+A significant increase in naphthalene pricing outside of China, aggressive pricing among competitors and a new replacement product in the concrete segment, has reduced the number of competitors significantly.
 Clariant closed their manufacturing plant in England.
 Kao’s production in Japan has declined significantly due to product changes away from naphthalene sulfonates.

 In North America, Rohm and Haas shut down their production in 1990.
 Boremco closed their plant in Fall River, MA in 2002.
 GEO Specialty Chemicals purchased the Dow plant leaving only two competitors, GEO and Handy in North America.
-The future of naphthalene sulfonates is not rosy however the product will continued to be used in the foreseeable future.
+The future of naphthalene sulfonates is not rosy, but new applications continue to be discovered.
+The product will continue to be used in the foreseeable future.